 Competition helps frame tasks and give users purpose.
 This is especially important for tracking apps, where their very point requires lots of repetitive tasks.
 To be sure, studies show that a competitive element makes users more likely to complete tasks!

-Mastercard is one such app using chatbots to increase user engagement.
-Far from being used for only complaints, users can converse with the bot to ask just about anything!
+Mastercard is using chatbots to increase customer engagement.
+Far from being used only for complaints, Mastercard customers can converse with the bot to ask just about anything!

 Achieving high levels of user engagement is impossible without a clear re-engagement strategy.
 By day 90, chances are 71% of acquisitions will churn!
 You can prevent this by activating cart abandoners with discounts and upselling to existing customers with personalized offers.
 The benefits of re-engagement are huge: re-targeted users result in 37% more revenue events than organic acquisitions!

-14. Boost user referrals and take advantage of the Network Effect
+14. Boost user referrals and take advantage of the network effect